smil7/SMARTSpace/README.md

 ## Hardware
 The "Explanation.txt" file explains how to run the files that are related to the hardware components which are connected to Raspberry Pi 4.

+## Smoking Image Classification task
+To further enhance the capability of the project, we decided to add an additional feature where the device can detect smokers that are smoking within the enviroment and notify the user.
+This feature hasn't been completely implemented to the device.
+We just trained a VGG16 model on a dataset found in Kaggle (https://www.kaggle.com/datasets/sujaykapadnis/smoking).

 ## Future Plans
 •	Designing and building a database that stores the new registered users and checks if weather the user is logging in are already registered.